Guides

 6. Limit Alcohol

 Alcohol disrupts sleep architecture (fragments REM and reduces total sleep time) and directly affects cardiac rhythm, raising resting heart rate even when not acutely intoxicated.
 Regular drinkers show elevated RHR vs matched non-drinkers in epidemiological data.
-A 2-week alcohol elimination trial typically shows 2-4 bpm RHR reduction in regular drinkers.
+A 2-week alcohol elimination trial typically shows 2-4 bpm RHR reduction in regular drinkers — and it's one of the easiest experiments to run yourself, since the overnight heart rate effect of evening drinks is visible on a wearable within a single night.

 Tracking Progress